Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 Adult Link's Model

 Adult Link's and Ganondorf's early models were shown at an event Nintendo held in 2017.
-This event was called "The Art of The Legend of Zelda Master Class" and in this event they showed bunch of concept art for Zelda games alongside these models.
+At this event, which was called "The Art of The Legend of Zelda Master Class", they showed bunch of concept art for Zelda games, including the following models.

-In modeling terms, Link's model used to use so-called "normal skeleton".
-This means he was constructed from many different pieces like Super Mario is from Super Mario 64.
+Link's model used to use a type of structure known as a "normal skeleton" in modeling terms.
+This means he was constructed from many different pieces, like Mario is in Super Mario 64.
 In March 1998, this skeleton type was updated to a "flex skeleton".
-What improvement flex skeleton brought to the table was that Link started to look less pieced together, but this didn't come without any drawbacks.
-Link's hat wasn't ever updated to retain its more realistic physique, which it used to have in its normal skeleton days.
-Ocarina of Time's remaster Ocarina of Time 3D recreated this movement he used to have in 1997 for his hat.
+Thanks to the improvements the flex skeleton brought to the table, Link started to look less pieced together, but this didn't come without drawbacks.
+Link's hat wasn't ever updated to retain the more realistic physique it used to have in its normal skeleton days.
+Ocarina of Time's remaster, Ocarina of Time 3D, recreated the movement Link's hat used to have in 1997.

-This Link model is identical to the October 1997/November 1997 model (Spaceworld 1997 demo), however some discrepancies exist regarding some of his textures and equipment.
+This Link model is identical to the October to November 1997 model (used in the Space World 1997 demo).
+However, discrepancies exist regarding some of his textures and equipment.

-• The brown Master Sword model is from April 1997, but its scabbard texture is from August 1997/November 1997 when it wasn't meant to be brown anymore.
+- The brown Master Sword model is from April 1997, but its scabbard texture is from August to November 1997, when it wasn't meant to be brown anymore.

 Ganondorf's Model